BSc (Hons) Logistics, Procurement and Supply Chain Management

 Your studies will be underpinned by the latest research undertaken by the University’s Supply Chain, Operations and Procurement Excellence (SCOPE) research group.
 Many of our teaching staff are actively involved with our commercial and research centres and work closely with industry conducting research and consultancy.
 For you, this means you will be taught by academics who are at the forefront of their specialist field.

 You will usually have to complete coursework as you progress, and normally sit exams at the end of each academic year.
 No module will have 100% examinations.

-Our Logistics, Procurement and Supply Chain Management degree is seeking accreditation by the Chartered Institute of Procurement and Supply.
+Our Logistics, Procurement and Supply Chain Management degree is accredited by the Chartered Institute of Procurement and Supply.

 You will be encourage to undertake a paid placement opportunity in year 3 of your study - maximising your employability.
 You will also benefit from the established practitioner relationships the South Wales Business School has developed over the past decade.
 This provides excellent opportunities for your professional practice through practitioner-led guest lectures, field visits, career development events, observational and practical research, student placements and scenario-led assessments.